Multiple-scale integro-differential perturbation method for generic non-Markovian environments: non-Markovian reservoirs

-Within the form of Eq.~(\ref{masterTwoLevel}), the requirement gives rise to the \textit{Gorini-Kossakowski-Susarshan-Lindblad theorem:} a quantum evolution described by Eq.~(\ref{masterTwoLevel}) is Markovian if and only if $\Gamma(t)\ge 0$ for any time $t$~\cite{characterize-nMarkov_rhp14}.
-Furthermore, the dissipator $\Gamma(t)$ can be expressed in given time scales,
+This requirement further gives rise to the \textit{Gorini-Kossakowski-Susarshan-Lindblad theorem}~\cite{characterize-nMarkov_rhp14}: a quantum evolution is Markovian if and only if $\mathcal{D}(t)\ge 0$ for all $t$, where $\mathcal{D}(t)$ is named the dissipator in the density matrix formulation~\cite{characterize-nMarkov_rhp14}.
+Given the series expansion [Eq.~(\ref{tauT})], $\mathcal{D}(t)$ has the following form,

-Apparently, sequences $\{A_n\}$ and $\{B_n\}$ determine the radius of convergence of the series around $\alpha =0$.
-In this case of a Lorentzian reservoir, the sequence $\{B_n\}$ terminates for $B_1=0$; the second term in Eq.~(\ref{GammaTtau}) simply gives a positive constant $-\gamma G_1/G_0$ with no contribution to the non-Markovianity.
-On the other hand, the partial dependence of $C$ on the primary time scale $T$ is not monotonic, so is $\ln C$.
-Hence, the evolution must be non-Markovian unless the first series in Eq.~(\ref{GammaTtau}) diverges, making $T$ trivial.
-In other words, the existence of the primary time scale is a signal for non-Markovianity.
-In addition, it is worth noting that by expanding the parameter $D=\sqrt{2{{\gamma }}\lambda -{{\lambda }^{2}}}$ from the exact solution around $\alpha=0$, one finds the coefficients in

-coincide with $\{A_n\}$.
-It is very likely that the radius of convergence of $\{A_n\}$ plays as the role of distinguishing the non-Markovian regime for generic reservoirs, though the derivation of $\{A_n\}$ (and $\{B_n\}$) proves to be somewhat complicated (see Appendix~\ref{AppendixC}).